 COMMENTS: Purpose.
-According to the author, "People with disabilities should have access to quality and timely dental care to prevent dental disease.
+According to the author, "people with disabilities should have access to quality and timely dental care to prevent dental disease.
 Access to preventative dental care is critical for the prevention of chronic illness.
 Deferred or avoided oral health treatment is linked not only to tooth decay, but depression, cardiovascular disease, diabetes, respiratory infection, and adverse pregnancy outcomes."

 "People with complex medical, physical, cognitive, or behavioral health challenges are the most vulnerable to delayed dental care.
 These people often require extra time and attention for routine and preventative care.
 Unfortunately, there are not enough oral health providers with the expertise to serve these patients effectively.
-This has led many people with disabilities to be placed on waitlists that are months or years long or to simply go without routine dental care."
+This has led many people with disabilities to be placed on waitlists that are months or years long or to simply go without routine dental care.
+AB 341 establishes the Oral Health for People with Disabilities Technical Assistance Center to provide training and educational materials to expand the use of alternative methods for providing oral health services for people with disabilities that are not currently widely understood"

 Background.
-The Lanterman Developmental Disabilities Act originally became statute in 1969.
+The Lanterman Developmental Disabilities Act (Lanterman Act) originally became statute in 1969.
 The Lanterman Act provides entitlement to services and supports for individuals three years of age and older who have a qualifying developmental disability.
 Qualifying disabilities include autism, epilepsy, cerebral palsy, intellectual disabilities, and other conditions closely related to intellectual disabilities that require similar treatment.
 To qualify, an individual must have a disability that is substantial that began before they attained 18 years of age and is expected to be lifelong.
 There are no income-related eligibility criteria.
 Direct responsibility for implementation of the Lanterman Act's service system is shared by DDS and a statewide network of 21 regional centers, which are private, community-based nonprofit entities, that contract with DDS to carry out many of the state's responsibilities.